These homemade salmon ball recipe are so delicious that you won’t ever want to buy them. I suppose that you could also call them salmon croquettes.

 I use wild canned salmon which is great healthy pantry staple.
 Do you remember when I was talking about functional cooking?
 This recipe is definitely a functional cooking recipe due to swapping out farm raised salmon for the wild variety.

-I don’t want to hear in about how some retailer has farmed raised salmon that tastes just as good as wild because when you’re eating for health, taste is not the only thing to be mindful of.
+I don’t want to hear about how some retailer has farmed raised salmon that tastes just as good as wild because when you’re eating for health, taste is not the only thing to be mindful of.

 Wild salmon has a healthier ratio of omega-3 to omega-6 fats.
 Omega-3 fats are anti-inflammatory while omega-6 fats are pro-inflammatory.
 Also, there are a higher concentration of contaminants in farmed raised salmon.
 So keep some canned wild salmon around for easy and healthy recipes like these, you won’t regret it.